 According to recent studies, in 2019, the location services market will have grown significantly to reach 38.87 billion.
 For comparison: in 2014, the figure was only 8.12 billion.
-The success of geolocation technologies and GPS tracking systems is quite understandable: they allow taking a fresh look at mobile advertising and app development industry.
-Moreover, another survey confirms that over 40% of smartphone users prefer applications which personalize content depending on geolocation.
+The success of geolocation technologies and GPS tracking systems is quite understandable: they allow taking a fresh look at the mobile advertising and app development industry.
+Moreover, another survey confirms that over 40% of smartphone users prefer applications that personalize content depending on geolocation.
 It's high time to recall geofencing features which have obviously become one of the location-based marketing trends.

 Have no idea what this is about?
 No problem!
 In our article, we're going to tell you what geofencing is and why you need it.
 You'll learn different ways to apply geofencing to your business and to location-based marketing strategies.

 What is geofencing?

 Geofencing is a kind of GPS tracking system for mobile apps.
 It is a technology, which allows you to automatically detect and perform scheduled actions when a user's device is located in designated geofenced areas or leaves such.
 In other words, the technology helps you interact with customers who are within a given radius of the object.

 Unlike beacons, which are designed for point locations (like a specific store in a shopping center or even a single product), geofencing software gives you a chance to reach everyone who is in the territory you set.
 And this is its undoubted advantage.

 Visual illustration of geofencing tactics